 New Delhi summons Maldivian envoy after row over ‘derogatory remarks’ about PM Modi

-Male suspended three ministers on Sunday for their comments about the Indian prime minister’s visit to Lakshadweep.
+Malé suspended three ministers on Sunday for their comments about the Indian prime minister.

-The External Affairs Ministry on Monday summoned Maldivian envoy to India Ibrahim Shaheeb after three deputy ministers of the island nation made alleged derogatory remarks about Indian Prime Minister Narendra Modi on social media.
+The External Affairs Ministry on Monday summoned Maldivian High Commissioner to India Ibrahim Shaheeb after three deputy ministers of the island-nation made remarks about Prime Minister Narendra Modi that many Indians deemed to be derogatory.

 The comments pertained to Modi’s post showing him snorkelling during his recent visit to Lakshadweep.
 Maldivian minister Maryam Shiuna had reacted to the picture calling Modi a “clown”.
 “The puppet of Israel Mr Narendra diver with life jacket,” she had said in her now-deleted post.